FiniteMonkeys/UpsideDownLEDs/README.md

 ### Step 5: Putting together the pieces

-So far, I have code that takes a string and displays it on the blinking LEDs, and code that receives messages from Twitter.
-It's time to tie those two together.
+So far, I had code that takes a string and displays it on the blinking LEDs, and code that receives messages from Twitter.
+It was time to tie those two together.